 In 2017, we launched a community fundraising campaign to build a new shelter facility that will enable the Santa Cruz SPCA to have even greater impact as an animal rescue and humane education hub.
 With a flexible footprint, adaptable play yards, modern animal habitats, space to welcome the public for programs and events, and room for staff and volunteers to do their best work, Santa Cruz will have a community animal shelter that is fit for today and for the future.
 We invite you to learn more about our new shelter campaign.

-We also maintain a presence across the Santa Cruz area, with our foster home network from La Selva Beach to Bonny Doon, humane education programs in our community schools, and animals from our shelter serving as happy ambassadors whether they’re on a beach romp with volunteers or strolling downtown Santa Cruz wearing an “Adopt Me” vest.
+While our shelter facility is located at 2601 Chanticleer Avenue (at the very end on the right-hand side), we also maintain a presence across the Santa Cruz area, with our foster home network from La Selva Beach to Bonny Doon, humane education programs in our community schools, and animals from our shelter serving as happy ambassadors whether they’re on a beach romp with volunteers or strolling downtown Santa Cruz wearing an “Adopt Me” vest.

 Adoptions – Our exceptional adoption staff will help you find a furry friend whose temperament and energy level match your lifestyle and home environment.
 We take pride in providing an excellent adoption experience, with careful, thorough counseling and genuine enthusiasm for lasting matches.